Ethnic groups of Argentina: British

 Around 100,000 British immigrants arrived between 1857 and 1940.
 The British community founded solid institutions like the British Hospital in Buenos Aires, the Herald newspaper, prestigious bilingual schools and clubs as the Lawn Tennis Club and Hurlingham Club.
 British immigrants had a strong impact on the taste of Argentine sports through the development of football, polo, hockey, and rugby, among others.

 Today, there are over 350,000 Argentines with ancestry from the British Isles.

 Greeks

-There are about 50,000 to 80,000 Argentines of Greek descent.
+There are about 100,000 Argentines of Greek descent.
 The first immigrants arrived at the end of the 18th century, while the bulk of immigration occurred during the first half of the 20th century.
 Many were Aromanians and Megleno-Romanians immigrating from Greece, who became adjusted to Argentine society because of the linguistic similarities between Eastern Romance and Spanish, as well as the Latin identity of Aromanians and Megleno-Romanians.

 Albanians

 During the great immigration from Italians towards Argentina, there were also a lot of Arbereshe people.
 They became part of the great European immigration towards South America in the 19th century.
 Most Albanians who migrated to Argentina were Arbëreshë from Southern Italy.